pyglet/pyglet/doc/programming_guide/media.rst

 installed.

-Audio is played back with one of the following: OpenAL, XAudio2, DirectSound, or PulseAudio.
+Audio is played back with one of the following: OpenAL, XAudio2, DirectSound, PulseAudio, or PipeWire.
 Hardware-accelerated mixing is available on all of them.
-3D positional audio and surround sound features are available on all back-ends other than PulseAudio.
+3D positional audio and surround sound features are available on all back-ends other than PulseAudio and PipeWire.

 .. _FFmpeg: https://www.ffmpeg.org/download.html
 .. _openal.org: https://www.openal.org/downloads